 Soundbars are designed to be located right under your TV.
 Placing a soundbar in any other location other than that will affect your sound system’s overall acoustics.
 Audio travels on sound waves, and these waves will move in a straight direction, and bounce off objects it runs into.

 A soundbar is designed to sit under your TV, so the sound waves travel straight to your ears from the direction you’re looking.
-Manufacturers of soundbars design their speakers to allow the sound waves to bounce off the walls of your room, which gives you that feeling of surround sound from just a single speaker.
+Manufacturers of soundbars design their speakers to allow the sound waves to bounce off the walls of your room, which gives you that feeling of surround sound experience.
+The soundbar speakers are positioned left, right, and center to give you the surround sound from just a single speaker.

 Why not to put a soundbar behind you